Aerolab/tutorial-navigator/docs/tutorials/client-platforms/jQuery.md

 ## jQuery configuration

+<% if (configuration.api && configuration.thirdParty) { %>

+If you're creating a new app with jQuery which will use a <%= configuration.api %> API, you can [click here to download](https://github.com/auth0/auth0-angular-thirdparty-sample/archive/gh-pages.zip) a seed project that is already configured to use Auth0.

+<% } else  { %>

+If you're creating a new app with jQuery which will use a <%= configuration.api %> API, you can [click here to download](https://github.com/auth0/auth0-angular-thirdparty-sample/archive/gh-pages.zip) a seed project that is already configured to use Auth0.

+<% } %>

+You only have to change the `Auth0Widget` configuration to use your Auth0's account.
+Please [click here](#2-Configure-the-Auth0Widget) to learn how to do it.

-Please follow the steps below to configure your app to use it with jQuery and Auth0.
+Otherwise, Please follow the steps below to configure your app to use jQuery with Auth0.

 ### 1. Adding the Auth0 scripts and setting the right viewport